rahmanshamit/react-bootstrap-pokedex/README.md

 # Check it out:
 https://react-dex-1.herokuapp.com/

+Pokedex that pulls data from the free Pokemon API using ReactJS.
+This is mainly for bootstrap, api and components practice, and I also wanted to build a clean and fun UI.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).